xddxdd/blog/source/_posts/en/article/modify-computer/laptop-muxed-nvidia-passthrough.lantian/index.md

 ## Cutting Power to GPU When Unused

+**2022-01-26 Update: testing shows that the NVIDIA GPU still isn't completely shut down after applying the patch.
+The power draw is the same as before.
+This section is now invalid.**

+{% interactive_buttons %}
+power_hide|Invalid contents are hidden power_show|Show
+{% endinteractive_buttons %}

+{% interactive power_show %}
 > This section only applies to 20-series of NVIDIA GPUs or newer.
 They can shut themselves down with the NVIDIA official drivers.
 The 10-series or older GPUs don't support this feature.
 >
 > This section involves compiling a kernel yourself, and **using an patch without extensive inspection or testing**.
 Not intended for novice users.
 Evaluate the risks yourself.